iiasa/message-ix-models/doc/global/land_use/emulator.rst

    Temperature and carbon-price development across CD-Links scenario set.

-A first validation of the land-use emulator implementation, is performed by setting the carbon price such that a specific mitigation category (GHGXXX) is predominantely used.
-The figure below (add reference)depicts the results of four validation scenarios.
-The carbon prices were set so that the land-use pathway mitigation categories, GHG005, GHG100, GHG400 and GHG1000, are predominantely used across cumulatively across all regions and the entire optimization time-horizon.
+**A first validation of the land-use emulator implementation, is performed by setting the carbon price in MESSAGE such that a specific GHG-category is predominantly used e.g. by setting the global carbon price in MESSAGE slightly above the price for a specific GHG-category.
+If the carbon price is therefore set slightly above 450$(2005)/tCO2 in MESSAGE, it is to be expected that the land-use emulator would use land-use pathways which fall into the GHG400 category.
+The figure below (add reference) depicts the results of four such validation scenarios.
+The carbon price in MESSAGE is set so that the GHG-categories, GHG005, GHG100, GHG400 and GHG1000, are predominantly used cumulatively across all regions and the entire optimization time-horizon.**

 .. _fig-ENGAGE_SSP2_v4.1.2_sens_Global_validation_cprice:
 .. figure:: /_static/ENGAGE_SSP2_v4.1.2_sens_Global_validation_cprice.png